 Not paying taxes on all $8.3 million.

 Since a federal court ruling two years ago, there are tax deductions for professional gamblers similar to those for self-employed contractors and small businesses.
 Expenses like travel, meals, and lodging can be cut from their total income.

 This means that if a professional player won $1 million and showed business expenses of $100,000 million during the year – he would only pay taxes on $900,000.

 Are You a Professional Gambler?

 So how do you prove to the IRS that you’re a professional gambler?
 Show that you treat the game like a business all year long; that you play to make a profit, not to have fun with your friends.

 The federal tax code uses nine guidelines to determine what qualifies as professional gambling, and what doesn’t.
 Here are a few of those guidelines adapted from an article last year in the Journal of Accountancy.

 Make a profit.
 Everyone loses money sometimes.
-But if you never win and or profits, it’s hard to suggest that you make a living by gambling.
+But if you never win or profit, it’s hard to suggest that you make a living by gambling.
 This is the same way the IRS distinguishes between a small business and a hobby.

 Keep records of the time you spend practicing and competing.
-By maintaining books and records show that you’re not just a casual gambler, you can prove that you’re a professional.
+Maintaining books and records show that you’re not just a casual gambler, you can prove that you’re a professional.